 The Cavendish Centre is a long established charitable organisation in Sheffield that has been offering free supportive care to people living with cancer, for many years.
 The South Yorkshire Branch of the MND Association works in partnership with Cavendish Cancer Care.
 The aim is to offer this same form of supportive care, including complementary therapies, to patients with MND, their main carer and children if appropriate.

-At one of our Sheffield Open meetings, a therapist from the Cavendish came along to demonstrate some of the services:
+At one of our Sheffield Open meetings a few years ago, a therapist from the Cavendish came along to demonstrate some of the services:

 Delphine explained that the centre provided a non- clinical atmosphere for families affected by MND to come and talk in confidence about their worries and fears.
 She explained that often patients and carers protect each other and so may not be able to talk honestly about their feelings to each other.